exoscale/pithos/_includes/concepts.md

 ## Configuration

-Pithos is configured y editing a single file:
+Pithos is configured by editing a single file:

     /etc/pithos/pithos.yaml